 How AI is protecting businesses from cyber-threats

-Last updated on December 3rd, 2018
+Last updated on April 12th, 2019

-Advantages of AI
+Advantages of AI in cybersecurity

-Malware doesn’t act like a human does, this ability to identify unusual activity is particularly useful.
-A human doesn’t normally access thousands of files per second because they simply can’t click that fast.
-However, a piece of malware is easily capable of doing such a thing.
+Malware doesn’t act like a human does.
+So the ability to identify anomalous activity is incredibly useful.
+A human doesn’t access thousands of files per second because they can’t click that fast.
+But, a piece of malware is easily capable of doing such a thing.
 This makes spotting it easy.

-For example, a disgruntled employee who has access to the company database containing client information is fired.
-As revenge, they attempt to steal company files using the cloud storage system that employees can access from home.
+For example, a disgruntled ex-employee with access to the company database containing client information decides to get revenge.
+They attempt to steal company files using the cloud storage system that employees can access from home.

 Because the AI defence system can see any type of unusual activity, dealing with insider threats becomes as easy as outside attacks.
 Current cyber-security solutions don’t have a good way of detecting an insider threat.
 And it’s only been through new applications of AI and machine learning that the prospect of reliably detecting insider attacks has arisen.